BegumDev/GetSetHoliday/README.md

 5. The page will automatically refresh.
 6. Scroll back through the page to locate the now published site [link](https://begumdev.github.io/GetSetHoliday/) in the 'GitHub Pages' section.

-### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-3. You should now have a copy of the original repository in your GitHub account.

-### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
-2. Under the repository name, click 'code' located left of the green 'Gitpod' button.
-3. To clone the repository using HTTPS, under "Clone with HTTPS", click on the copy icon right of the link.
-4. Open Git Bash.
-5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type `git clone`, and then paste the URL you copied in Step 3.
-7. Press Enter.
-Your local clone will be created.
-***
 ## Credits
 ***
 ### Code